-E. coli (more correctly called Escherichia coli) is a germ (bacterium).
-There are many strains (subtypes) of E. coli.
-Many strains live in the gut of healthy humans and animals.
+Escherichia coli (abbreviated to E. coli) is a germ (bacterium).
+There are many strains (subtypes) of E. coli bacteria.
+Many strains live in the gut of healthy people and animals.
 They usually do no harm there and are one of the normal bugs (bacteria) found in the gut.
 However, some strains of E. coli can cause various infections and diseases (see below).

 What infections and diseases can be caused by E. coli?

 Urinary tract infections (UTIs)

 For example, cystitis, kidney infections and other 'urine infections'.
 These are the most common infections caused by E. coli.
 About 9 in 10 UTIs are caused by strains of E.coli.

 Many of the strains are those that live harmlessly in the gut but can cause a UTI if they get into the bladder or other parts of the urinary tract.
 For details see separate leaflets called Cystitis (Urine Infection) in Women, Urine Infection in Men, Urine Infection in Older People, Kidney Infection (Pyelonephritis), and Urine Infection in Children.

 This is commonly due to various strains that do not normally live in the gut.
 Gastroenteritis can cause symptoms of diarrhoea, being sick (vomiting), high temperature (fever) and tummy (abdominal) pain.

 The source of the infecting strains is often from contaminated food ('food poisoning') or from other people who have the infection.
 Traveller's diarrhoea is often caused by a strain of E. coli.
 See separate leaflets called Gastroenteritis in Children, Gastroenteritis, Food Poisoning and Traveller's Diarrhoea for further details.